Particle1904/DatasetHelpers/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+### Bug Description
-A clear and concise description of what the bug is.
+Provide a clear and concise description of the bug.
+Before opening an issue, please check the logs folder inside the root directory where the application is installed.
+If there are any log files, attach them to this report.

-Before opening an issue, please check the logs folder inside the root folder where the application is installed; if there's 1 or more files, upload them.
+### Steps to Reproduce

-**To Reproduce**
+Outline the steps to reproduce the behavior:

-Steps to reproduce the behavior:
+Navigate to '...'
-1. Go to '...'
+Click on '...'
-2. Click on '....'
+Scroll down to '...'
-3. Scroll down to '....'
+Observe the error

-4. See error
+### Expected Behavior

-**Expected behavior**
+Describe what you expected to happen in clear and concise terms.

-A clear and concise description of what you expected to happen.
+### Screenshots

-**Screenshots**
+If applicable, include screenshots to help illustrate the problem.

-If applicable, add screenshots to help explain your problem.
+### Environment Details

-**Desktop (please complete the following information):**
+Complete the following information:
- - OS: Windows or Linux
+- Operating System: [e.g., Windows, Linux]
- - Release version
+- Application Version: [e.g., 2.5.0]

-**Additional context**
+### Additional Context
-Add any other context about the problem here.
+Provide any other relevant context or information about the issue here.